justojavier00/PredictingElectricityConsumption/README.md

 # In the case of column "NKRGALNC", 77 means "not sure". thus we have values -2 and 77 to trasnform to binary
 # And a non-categorical integer
-# in the same way

 s = pd.to_numeric(df[df.columns[717]].replace('.',-2)) #asumming "." is "-2" to save time
 ds_717 = seriesIntoBinaryAndNonCateg(s,[-2,77])

-#In a similar way, columns 595 597 599 601, can be trasnform into a non-categorical column and 3 binary columns
+# In a similar way, columns 595 597 599 601, can be trasnform into a non-categorical column and 3 binary columns
-#corresponding to values -2, -8, -9
+# corresponding to values -2, -8, -9.

 cols_noncateg_and_3_binaries = {595,597,599,601}
 list_all_noncateg_and_3_binaries = list()